sivvaa/Fibonacci/README.md

 * If the `finishIndex` in the Query param is less than or equal to `startIndex`, the service does not return any numbers.

+## What can be done if some more time is allowed
+* Adding additional Poitive and Negative tests.
+* Adding Exceptional handling.
+* Programming to interface rather than a Class directly